G20 finance chiefs to warn of trade risks, differ on how 'pressing'

 The draft statement, to which all the G20 financial leaders have to agree, contains a sentence in square brackets -- which means it was not yet agreed -- that trade and investment were important engines of growth.

-"We reaffirm our leaders' conclusions on trade from the Buenos Aires Summit and recognize the pressing need to resolve trade tensions," the sentence still under discussion said.
+"We reaffirm our leaders' conclusions on trade from the Buenos Aires Summit and recognise the pressing need to resolve trade tensions," the sentence still under discussion said.

 If the sentence is dropped from the final statement, it would mean rowing back on an agreement reached by G20 leaders last year in Argentina that while the existing international trade system -- the World Trade Orgnisation -- needs improvement, it helps world growth and should be fixed.